What does a wedding ceremony normally include?

 How we put it all together: From your initial phone call, text or e-mail, through to the actual wedding day and beyond.
 This is the standard, if there is such a thing; flow of events.
 Note that this is the way I do things at Your Celebrant and that others will differ in their approach.
 I cannot emphasise too strongly the importance of meeting personally with your candidates and discussing your requirements with them.Read more

-How do we write our personal Vows?
+How do we write our personal vows?

 If you are one of my couples and the 40 plus selection of vows that I supply in my resource folder, do not appeal, then I welcome you to write your own.
-Keep in mind that it is in the asking (that optional part where you so “I DO”) that some light heartedness can be injected.
+Keep in mind that it is in the asking (that optional part where you say “I DO”) that some light heartedness can be injected.
 The Vows on the other hand must be preceded, include or be followed by the legally required statement.Read more

 How do we personalise our ceremony?